-Vibration velocities (peak particle velocities) and their frequencies are the measure by which the relative vibration damage potential is judged (see Vibration Standards for additional information on this point).
+Vibration velocities (peak particle velocities, PPV's) and their frequencies are the measure by which the relative vibration damage potential is judged (see Vibration Standards for additional information on this point).
 One cannot easily know vibration velocities just by feel.
 These must be determined by vibration monitoring studies, carefully done and properly interpreted.

-However, in the majority of construction vibration damage situations, vibration monitoring is either not done at all, done only selectively and incompletely after a damage report, done so poorly that it has limited scientific value, or is not fully produced to the homeowner by the construction contractor, often even when under court order.
+However, in the majority of construction vibration damage situations, vibration monitoring is either not done at all, done only selectively and incompletely after a damage report, done so poorly that it has limited scientific value, or is not fully produced to the homeowner by the construction contractor, even when under court order.
 Thus, it is difficult for many people to know if felt vibrations are capable of causing damage until after the damage appears, either immediately for particularly high velocity vibrations or later for somewhat lower velocity ones.
 The delayed appearance of damage may contribute to additional damage from subsequent vibration events.

 Separating the Injurious from the Irritating